-The net assets of the consolidated entity have increased from \$6,901,720 at 30 June 2010 to \$8,592,837 at 30th June 2011.
+The net assets of the consolidated entity have increased from \$8,592,837 at 30 June 2011 to \$9,237,696 at 30th June 2012.
 The Company continued to ensure that overhead costs during the financial year were carefully monitored.

-The Company was successful in raising further capital in the period with a placement in April 2011 and sincerely acknowledges new and existing shareholders who participated.
+The Company was successful in raising further capital in the period with a placement in August 2012 and an SPP in September 2012.
+The Board sincerely acknowledges new and existing shareholders who participated in these events.